cs5450/cs5450.github.io/assignments/hw3.md

 ### Problem 3 (Sets and Operator Overloading, 35%)

 #### Overview
-Write a set class that can store integers.
+Write a set class that can store strings.
 We have provided a `setstr.h` that you should use in the `homework-resources` repository.
 If you update (git pull) on that repo which you should already have, you should find a `hw3` folder with the header file in it.
 Copy it into your own hw_username/hw3 folder.

 #### Basic Implementation (10%)
 To implement the set, make its primary data member your `LListStr` class that you completed in the previous problem (be sure to add necessary #include statements as well).
 Many `set` functions can be easily implemented by simply utilizing the list functionality you wrote in `LListInt` (i.e. calling member functions of the list data member).
 But recall a set cannot contain duplicate data values.